Karabelon/SOCIAL-MEDIA-ENGAGEMENT/README.md

 ### Slide Highlights:
 - Project Objective
-- Data Cleaning Process
+- Data Overview
+-  Engagement by post time
-- Best Performing Platforms
+- Best time of the day
-- Time of Day & Day of Week Analysis
+- Sentiment and Engagement
 - Recommendations for Social Media Managers